 Is an SL Clean Install Necessary?

 Most of the time, a clean install is not needed.
 Even more rare is the need to do a mass clean install, which is where you uninstall all the SL related viewers on your computer.
-However, a clean install is a quick easy solution for tech support types.
+However, a clean install is a quick easy solution for tech support types and you go away for hours.
 It is much easier for them to tell you to do a clean install and have you do all the work than try to figure out what you did and try to fix it.
-It is much easier for a techie to help you when they know the state of your computer.
+It is also much easier for a techie to help you when they know the state of your viewer install.
 A clean install gives them a good place to start.
+So, for tenacious problems it may be a necessary step.

-So, if you are have having a go-bald-day, a clean install will likely make it easier on you and the person helping you.
-So, it may be beneficial if not necessary.
+So, if you are have having a go-bald-day (in 2011 this was a common problem), a clean install will likely make it easier on you and the person helping you.
+So, a clean viewer install may be beneficial if not necessary.

 However, before you go to all the work of a clean install, reboot the computer then manually clear the cache* and the viewer settings.
 Try logging in.
 You may find your viewer has recovered and save yourself the pain of a reinstall.
 So, how to manually clear the cache and settings?
 To save time, effort, and aggravation you need to know a bit more first.